bernardoamc/bernardoamc.com/content/blog/repeating-key-xor/index.md

 In this post we will learn what repeating-key XOR is, followed by learning how to implement it and by the end of it we will have the knowledge we need to reverse engineer the algorithm.

-## How does repeating-key XOR works?
+## How does repeating-key XOR work?

 As the name implies, the idea behind this algorithm is _repetition_, but let's start from the beginning.